zlatko-minev/pyEPR/README.md

 # Installation and setup of `pyEPR`
 -------------
-If you are starting from scratch, follow the installation guide below to setup a Python 2.7 or 3.x environment ant to fork this repository.
-To keep up to date with this git, you can use SourceTree, a git-gui manager.
+Use `pyEPR` directly from the source, and pull updates from the master git repo, since we often update it.
+The following steps explain how to set up Python 3, fork the `pyEPR` repo and use it.
+Please keep up to date with `pyEPR` by using git.
+We like to make it simple using a git-gui manager, [SourceTree](sourcetree.com).

 **Recommended procedure.**   <br />